josephseverino/exercise-starters/week6/node-colors/readme.md

 Part I: Luminosity
 --------------
-- Write a program that takes a color and returns the luminosity of that color using the following formula: luminosity = 0.2126*r + 0.7152*g + 0.0722*b
+- Write a program that takes a color and returns the luminosity of that color using the following formula: luminosity = 0.2126*r + 0.7152*g + 0.0722*b.
 For example, <code>node luminosity.js 255 239 213</code> should return 240.52439999999999. <code>node luminosity.js 50 15 25</code> should return 23.163.
 It should take each RGB color component as a separate command line argument.
 They can be accessed with <code>process.argv[2]</code>, <code>process.argv[3]</code>, <code>process.argv[4]</code>. (process[argv[0] refers to the executing program, 'node', and process.argv[1] refers to the current filename, e.g. 'luminosity.js'.)

 - Write a separate program that takes a color and returns 'light' if the luminosity is greater than 155 and 'dark' otherwise.
 At this point, you can just copy the luminosity function from the last step into a new file.
-You'll require it as a module in Part III. $ node islight.js 255 239 213 light $ node islight.js 50 15 25 dark
+You'll require it as a module in Part III.
+    - <code>node islight.js 255 239 213</code> should return light.
+    - <code>node islight.js 50 15 25</code> should return dark.

 Part II: require
 -----------
 - Create a new project directory.
-- Create a file <code>colorutil.js</code> with the following content: module.exports = { };
+- Create a file <code>colorutil.js</code> with the following content: <code>module.exports = { };</code>
 - Add your <code>luminosity</code> function from Part I as a method on the module.exports object.

-Create a file <code>luminosity-cli.js</code> which does the same thing as <code>luminosity.js</code> from Part I, but instead requires <code>colorutil.js</code> to include the <code>luminosity</code> function.
+- Create a file <code>luminosity-cli.js</code> which does the same thing as <code>luminosity.js</code> from Part I, but instead requires <code>colorutil.js</code> to include the <code>luminosity</code> function.
 - <code>require</code> colorutil.js.
 Store it on a variable colorutil.
 Call the luminosity method defined on the colorutil module, passing the r, g, b values that are specified on the command line (<code>process.argv[2]</code>, <code>process.argv[3]</code>, <code>process.argv[4]</code>) and store the calculated result in a variable. console.log the result.